 Supraspinatus receives its nerve supply from the suprascapular nerve (C5-C6), a branch of the upper trunk of the brachial plexus.

-The supraspinatus has associations with the other muscles of the rotator cuff including infraspinatus, teres minor, and subscapularis.
-It is embryologically linked to the deltoid and works with deltoid to perform abduction of the humerus at the glenohumeral joint.
-The rotator cuff muscles together with deltoid and the long head of the biceps brachii for the dynamic stabilization for the glenohumeral joint.
+The supraspinatus has associations with the other muscles of the rotator cuff, including infraspinatus, teres minor, and subscapularis.
+It is embryologically linked to the deltoid and works with the deltoid to perform abduction of the humerus at the glenohumeral joint.
+The rotator cuff muscles together with the deltoid and the long head of the biceps brachii for the dynamic stabilization for the glenohumeral joint.

 Other articles address the post-surgical outcomes and functional recovery, the influence of opioids on postoperative outcomes, and a new scoring system for healing after surgical repair of a rotator cuff injury, to name a few.
 As indicated, this is a muscle about which there is a lot of interest, and there are many published research articles about this muscle.

 Structural differences in the anterior and posterior bellies of the supraspinatus muscle may account for functional differences noted post-injury.
 If the anterior fibers are spared in the injury, the ability of the individual to elevate the arm beyond 90 degrees may be less impaired than if the anterior belly is involved in the tear.
 Observation of the two parts of the muscle and structural integrity should be noted during surgery to understand better post-operative recovery and functional ability and facilitate appropriate rehabilitative interventions.